Scignals/Signalino/firmware_mbs/README.md

 Installation
 ------------

-Install project by dwonloading the firmware to an arduino due.
-In monitor of te Arduino environment you shud see some numbers runing and running.
+Install project by downloading the firmware to an arduino due.
+In option serial monitor of the Arduino IDE you should see some numbers running and running.

 Contribute
 ----------

 - Issue Tracker: github.com/JABarios/mbs/issues
 - Source Code: github.com/JABarios/mbs/mbs_pc/

 Support
 -------